TrelisResearch/arc-agi-2025/llm-python/README.md

 - **40% solve rate**: 4 out of 10 tasks solved perfectly
 - **94.4% pixel accuracy**: Very close to correct solutions on average
 - **Turn usage**: Model used an average of 1.5 conversation turns per task
-- **Cost tracking**: Detailed token usage and cost calculation for budget management
+- **Detailed analysis**: Comprehensive metrics and logging for evaluation

 ## Analyzing Results